ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 Bash code part

 ```
+A prompt for translating code from Bash to Python

 NOTE: When prompting for (Python) code in the Language Studio in Vertex AI, you will have
 to click on the 'Markdown' button.
 Otherwise you will receive plain text which is missing the